shan-anand/json_cpp/README.md

 - Fast numeric parsing
 - Built-in timing measurements

-## Client (sid-jsoncpp-client)
+## Client (sid-json-client)

-The sid-jsoncpp library includes a command-line client application for parsing and validating JSON files.
+The sid-json library includes a command-line client application for parsing and validating JSON files.

 ```
-Usage: sid-jsoncpp-client [options] [<json-file>]
+Usage: sid-json-client [options] [<json-file>]
        If <json-file> is omitted, reads from stdin
        Tip: It's a good practice to start relative paths with ./
             Example: ./myfile.json  ./config/config.json